kichikuou/xsys35c/README.md

 ## Basic Workflow
 Here are the steps for decompiling a game, editing its source code, and recompiling it back to a scenario file.
+See [docs/adv_language.adoc](docs/adv_language.adoc) for details on the language used in the source files.

 ### Windows